 Related entities and ideas can help establish the flow of an entire chapter or even a complete bible book.
-A discussion of wisdom as a woman in one chapter and then a conversation about "an excellent wife" twenty chapters later can accentuate the goal of a teaching.
+A discussion of wisdom as a woman in one chapter and then a conversation about "an excellent wife" twenty chapters later can accentuate the goal of a teaching, in this case, about women.

-Transitional words such as "in the boat:" and "on the shore" can do much to amplify the movement of the characters in a passage.
-The location where something occurs is sometimes very revealing.
+Transitional words such as "in the boat" and "on the shore" can do much to amplify the movement of the characters in a passage.
+The location where something occurs also can be very revealing.